 Ready to start a conversation with your consumers?
 Create your Facebook Messenger bot with ZoConvert today!

 3. Surprise and engage with exit popups

 Do you think popups are annoying?
 Hmmm…that’s a tough one to answer.
-The average conversion rate for all popups is 3.09%, which is higher than most ads.
-But popups can sometimes be annoying and make it difficult for visitor to peacefully browse through the site.
+The average conversion rate for all popups is 3.09%, which is higher than in most ads.
+But popups can sometimes be annoying and make it difficult for a visitor to peacefully browse through the site.

 Therefore, instead of installing a popup that gets highlighted on the page as soon as the visitor lands on any webpage, apply exit intent.

 Before you ask me what it is, I want to tell you it is the popup that comes on the webpage right when a customer is about to leave the webpage.